J0914/MidnightOil/README.md

 # Dashboard

 Once logged in, you are redirected to the dashboard.
-The dashboard holds the most recent notes from your most recently created notebook and your most recently created decks.
+The dashboard holds the most recent notes from your most recently opened notebook and your most recently created decks.
 If you scroll to the bottom of the page there is a study beats button and you can listen to some of the developers favorite study music! (future features include embedding your own youtube videos to create your own playlist)

 ![login to dashboard](https://user-images.githubusercontent.com/72579895/128644422-516d7449-d728-4eb6-b889-2ad5e4718e9f.gif)